 CSS or Cascading Style Sheets is a style sheet language that allows you to adjust the design and feel of your HTML content.

-Thus, you can turn your pure-HTML pages into stunning, modern websites with CSS.
-And it’s super easy to learn, too!
+Thus, CSS allows you to turn your pure-HTML pages into stunning, modern websites.
+And it’s easy to learn, too!

 CSS allows you to target individual HTML elements and apply different styling rules to them.